getml/getml.com/src/docs/user_guide/concepts/feature_engineering/index.md

          t1.join_key,
          t1.time_stamp;
 ```

+!!! note
+     It is recommended that you combine FastProp with [mappings][preprocessing-mappings].

 You may notice that such a feature looks pretty similar to the [Multirel feature][feature-engineering-multirel-feature] below.
 And indeed, FastProp shares some of its [`aggregations`][getml.feature_learning.aggregations] with Multirel.
 FastProp features, however, are usually much simpler because they lack the complex conditions learned by getML's other algorithms (the `WHERE` statement in the SQL representation).
 FastProp is an excellent choice in an exploration phase of a data science project and delivers decent results out of the box in many cases.
-It is recommended that you combine FastProp with [mappings][preprocessing-mappings].

 [](){#feature-engineering-algorithms-multirel}
 ### Multirel

+!!! enterprise-adm "Enterprise Feature"
+    This is an enterprise feature and not available in the community edition.
+Learn more about the [benefits][enterprise-benefits] and see the [comparion of features][enterprise-feature-list] between the community and enterprise edition.

 Simply speaking, [`Multirel`][getml.feature_learning.Multirel] is a more efficient variation of Multi-relational Decision Tree Learning (MRDTL).
 The core idea is to minimize redundancies in the original algorithm by incremental updates.
 We then combined our improved version of MRDTL with ensemble learning methods.